ovnisoftware/Linked-List-Puzzles-In-C-Sharp/README.md

 2. Insert an object into a linked list
  - Insert.cs

+3. Write a function to detect a cycle in a linked list
+ - Detect_Cycle.cs

 The .cs files listed are all partial classes of LinkedListStack to better separate the puzzles.